learning-cubes/learn/README.md

 Link to the .ova file containing this tool: https://drive.google.com/file/d/1bN5GSb788YajaNAy6Zxwpgi9NW4-uWxL/view?usp=sharing

+Run the .ova file as follows:

+1. Download and install VirtualBox if you don’t have it already.
+2. Open VirtualBox
+3. Select File and Import Appliance
+4. Select your OVA file in the import box and verify the settings in the center window
+5. Make any changes if you need to in that center window
+6. Click Import at the bottom.
+7. Allow VirtualBox to import the file and configure it for use

 Learning Algorithm for learning cubes in linear integer arithmetic using membership, equivalence and inclusion queries
 =================================